Penrhyn Quarry Railway

 The railway opened in June 1801 and was one of the earliest overground narrow gauge railways in the world.
 It closed on 24 July 1962, the track being lifted in 1965 and sold to the Ffestiniog Railway.

-In 2012, a section of the railway southwards from Coed y Parc was restored by Penrhyn Quarries Ltd. and further sections were planned.
-Events were held each year on the restored section on the line, by Felin Fawr Cyf and PQR Engineering Ltd. At the end of 2016 a new company was formed to operate the railway and Penrhyn Rail Ltd operated regular services beginning in February 2017.
+In 2012, a section of the railway was restored at Felin Fawr and regular services were run beginning in February 2017.
 In July 2017, the railway closed just ahead of the fifth anniversary of operations.